Skip to Main Navigation

 The World Bank

 In emerging economies, more than 70% of workers and youth are engaged in informal work or are not employed, earning less than $2.15 per day, limiting their access to skilled job opportunities.
-Economic inclusion programs, providing skills training, business capital, coaching, and cash transfers, aim to create jobs and build pathways out of poverty, especially for the poor, women, and youth.
+Economic inclusion programs provide skills training, business capital, coaching, and income support to create jobs for poor and vulnerable people, women, and youth.
 This layered approach builds a ladder out of poverty.

 Participants in this program will:

-• Exchange knowledge and best practices in combining the essential elements of economic inclusion programs for effective delivery and scale up of country solutions
+• Exchange knowledge and best practices in tailoring economic inclusion programs for effective delivery and scale up of country solutions

 • Learn how to design innovative and adapted country programs and policies supporting youth and women employment, food security and climate resilience.